sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/creation_process.md

 # Creating a Cloud instance

 Creating a new [managed instance](./index.md) involves following the steps below.
-For basic operations like accessing an instance for these steps, see [managed instances operations](../operations.md) what if there is some text here.
+For basic operations like accessing an instance for these steps, see http://go/cloud-ops.

 ## Option I - automated creation via GitHub Action